 This subsection makes it a criminal offence to recruit people to work in prostitution in another country.
 The definition of the offence does not contain the elements of coercion or the intention of exploiting.
 This criminal provision implements the Geneva Convention of 1933 for the Suppression of the Traffic of Women of Full Age, and exploitation or the existence of a situation of exploitation is not required to meet the definition of the offence.
 In that sense, this subsection is a fremdkörper in this article.
 The provision is straightforward; the explanatory memorandum is clear.
 Nevertheless, this subsection has frequently given rise to an incorrect interpretation.
-For example, the requirement of exploitation or a requirement of the use of force or violence is often inferred in the definition policy and/or the EU labour market are also referred to in the assessment of charges based on this subsection.
+For example, the requirement of exploitation or a requirement of the use of force or violence is often inferred in the definition of the offence, and in their absence, defendants are quite regularly wrongly acquitted.
+The Dutch prostitution policy and/or the EU labour market are also referred to in the assessment of charges based on this subsection.
 But the legislature and the Supreme Court are quite clear on this point.
 The provision is straightforward and there is no reason to read more into it than it says.